carbonfirst/Ecovisor/README.md

-# energy-hypervisor
+# Ecovisor

-Repo for energy hypervisor
+## Functionality to run Ecovisor in local or cluster modes

-## Functionality to run energy-hypervisor locally as well
+In local mode, applications are managed as containers within your computer or server.

-Energy hypervisor can be run locally.
+In the cluster mode, the Ecovisor can manage a cluster of LXD servers.

 ### Setup

-To run this, you should have lxd installed.
+To run this, you should have LXD installed.
 If not, follow the instructions below:
 ```
 Snap install lxd